Carol Tomé: Recognition

-Tomé has been named twice to the Forbes list of The World's 100 Most Powerful Women as #16 and #12.
+Tomé has been named thrice to the Forbes list of The World's 100 Most Powerful Women as #19, #16 and #12.
 In 2012, Tomé was listed second on The Wall Street Journal's list of best chief financial officers, and among the top 50 most powerful women in business by Fortune magazine.

 Tomé was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.
+In 2023, she was ranked 6th on Fortune's list of Most Powerful Women.
+That same year, she also featured 19th on Forbes list of the World's 100 Most Powerful Women.

+In 2024, Tomé was inducted as a Georgia Trustee, an honor given by the Georgia Historical Society in conjunction with the Governor of Georgia to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.

+On May, 3, 2025, Tomé was awarded an honorary doctor of letters degree by Oglethorpe University.

+Personal life

+She is married to Ramon Tomé.
+Since 1995, the couple has made various donations to the University of Wyoming (their alma mater), including a $1 million gift for a student recruiting center named in their honor.